 An application requiring a high-resolution (fine-pitch) HSC is a fish-finder display.
 The HSCs used in fish finders have demonstrated the durability required of an electronic connector that will be used in demanding conditions.

-Plastic Assemlby Cost Comparisons
+Plastic Assembly Cost Comparisons

 Assembly With HSCs

-The adhesive utilized by HSCs is activated using very precise heat and pressure, and requires a specialized thermal press for assembly.
-The bond, once made, is not easily broken, and the connectors can not be reused if removed.
-Because of the equipment requirements, HSC connections can not be made to components to which there is limited access.
+The adhesive utilized by HSCs is activated using very precise heat and pressure and requires a specialized thermal press for assembly.
+The bond, once made, is not easily broken, and the connectors cannot be reused if removed.
+Because of the equipment requirements, HSC connections cannot be made to components to which there is limited access.
 Field repair of equipment with HSC connections is not practical.

-The adhesive used on common HSCs is a thermosetting adhesive that is activated at l30 deg.
-C, with pressures greater than 30 kg/cm2 required for a minimum of 3 sec.
+The adhesive used on common HSCs is a thermosetting adhesive that is activated at l30 C°, with pressures greater than 30 kg/cm2 required for a minimum of 3 sec.
 In production, greater temperatures, pressures, and dwell times are typically used to assure successful bonding.
 The exact bonding parameters for each application are unique, but they rarely require modification once they are identified.

 In a typical assembly cycle, the substrate and components to be bonded are cleaned.
 Then the traces on the HSC are aligned to the substrate pads or component traces.
 The thermal press then applies constant heat and pressure until the bond is made.
 After bonding, the connection can be tested for continuity Fig. 1: An assortment of stock